 Have a Gara Titan or older TR-Race binding that won’t fit your new boots?
 Ski Trab adjustment plates are the solution.
 All plates are sold in pairs.

 Titan Flex Vario - The standard Flex 30 plate, but taken up a notch.
 The Flex Vario plate is similar in construction to the Flex 30, but it has a spring-loaded track built into the adjustment plate.
 As your ski flexes, the heel piece of the binding moves closer to your boot and if the ski flexes far enough, the heel fork can jam against your boot.
 The spring-loaded travel means the whole heel piece will slide back in this scenario so the release mechanism doesn’t bind.
-This plate says "Titan 30" on the sides and ships with hardware.
-The Vario plates have 24mm of adjustment and weigh 72g each, plus another 10g if you install the included toe shims that lessen the ramp angle change.
+This plate says "Ski Trab" on both sides and ships with hardware.
+The Vario plates have 24mm of adjustment and weigh 68g each, plus another 10g if you install the included toe shims that lessen the ramp angle change.

 Vario Rental - Similar to the Titan Flex Vario, but a longer heel track.
 Useful if you want to accommodate a large BSL difference as these have 34mm of adjustment range.
 The single plate weighs 70g.

 Flex 30 Plate (older version now succeeded by the Titan Flex Vario) – A flexible techno-polymer plate that doesn’t interfere with your ski flex!
 Weighing a mere 57g, the Flex 30 has an integrated slider-bolt to make adjustments super easy and quick.
 The mounting pattern has screws that are a bit closer together lengthwise than other plates, further enabling your to enjoy the true flex of your ski.
-Comes with toe shims so you can keep the same ramp angle.
-Works perfectly with the Titan brakes and it says "Titan" on the sides.
+Works perfectly with the Titan brakes and it says "Titan 30" on the sides.
 No hardware included, so you will need some M5 machine screws to secure your heels.

 I have a pair of Skitrab Gara Titan WC bindings mounted on Skitrab race skis.
 My boots are about 1 cm shorter than the already mounted bindings.
 Will the holes of the back plate fit the already drilled holes of the skis?
 Assuming they will fit, which plate would you recommend for me?

-Hey everyone!
 Is the weight (57gr) for both plates or just one?
 Are these the same plates as already mounted on the titan gara adjustable?
 (My gf has that fix and I think it's quite massive)